mlangstrof/mlangstrof.github.io/content/en/technology/azure-policy-5/index.md

 2. We then ensure that the original policy, in our example **Deny-SAPublicAccess-V1**, is scoped so that it is not active for our development (or test) subscription(s)

-3. Next we assign **Deny-SAPublicAccess-V2** in the opposite fashion, i.e. ensuring it is active for our development subscription(s) but not any other subscriptions
+3. Next we assign **Deny-SAPublicAccess-V2** in the opposite fashion, i.e. ensuring it is active for our development subscription(s), but not any other subscriptions

 4. Now we can execute our test cases against the development subscription(s) for which we have scoped **Deny-SAPublicAccess-V2** and validate if our changes had the intended effect

-5. After we tested, verified and documented our tests, we unassign policy **Deny-SAPublicAccess-V1** and update the policy assignment scope of **Deny-SAPublicAccess-V2** to cover all non-development subscriptions (i.e. the same scope as Deny-SAPublicAccess-V1)
+5. After we tested, verified and documented our tests, we unassign policy **Deny-SAPublicAccess-V1** and update the policy assignment scope of **Deny-SAPublicAccess-V2** to cover all non-development subscriptions (i.e. the same scope as Deny-SAPublicAccess-V1).
+Optionally we can also delete the policy definition of our version 1.

-And that is one possibility of how to create a straight-forward SDLC process for Azure policy.
-As a sidenote, it is also a good practice to describe the changes between versions in the comment field of the policy (or perhaps even better, to keep an internal, central documentation page of all your custom policies and their versions and add a link to the policy definition, this makes understanding what was changed and why the change was done much easier).
+And that is one possibility of how to create a straight-forward SDLC process for Azure policies.
+As a sidenote, it is also a good practice to describe the changes between versions in the comment field of the policy (or perhaps even better, to keep an internal, central documentation page of all your custom policies and their versions and add a link to the policy definition; this makes understanding what was changed and why the change was done much easier).

 I hope this article was useful to you and all the best for your next policy rollout.